 Changes remain in effect for the entire year, unless you experience a qualifying life event that permits you to change your coverage.

 A copayment is a flat dollar amount that you pay for specific services each time you use them, such as office visits.
 Copayments are not part of the annual deductible (if your plan has one), and are not applied to any out-of-pocket maximum.
 Each NYU health care plan has a schedule of benefits, with specified copayments for covered services.

 Yes, when you are eligible for coverage under a NYU medical or dental plan, you may elect to cover your eligible spouse, or registered domestic partner, and/or eligible children.
 (See also, "Dependent Coverage".)

 Generally, you become eligible to enroll for coverage during the NYU initial enrollment period.
 This period is from your date of hire until 31 days following your date of hire.
-If you do not enroll during this period, you will have to wait until the next Open Enrollment Period.
+If you do not enroll during this period, you will have to wait until the next Annual Enrollment Period.

 Any changes made must be consistent with the qualifying event experienced.
 Some changes, e.g., birth, marriage, and divorce, may require proof of the qualifying event.

 Examples of qualifying life events are: birth or adoption of a child; marriage; establishing a domestic partnership; divorce; ending a domestic partnership; disability; death; spouse/domestic partner gains or loses coverage; move to an area where current coverage is not available; and retirement.

 In-network doctors and hospitals have a negotiated fee agreement with your insurance plan.
 Each of the plan providers offered by NYU has an extensive roster of in-network providers who are board-certified and rigorously screened.